Syncing due dates to your calendar

 Choose a tasks list you want to subscribe your calendar to, and click on Sync with Calendar:

 A pop-up window appears so you can select the type of calendar app you're using:

 - Outlook, iCal or other installed calendar apps

 Select and copy the webcal:// link, open Google Calendar, in the Other calendars menu click on Add by URL:

 Paste the webcal link in the URL field (CTRL+V / Cmd+V) and click Add Calendar

 N.B.
-While some calendar apps check for updates every 5 minutes, some others like Gmail can take hours for the initial sync.
+While some calendar apps check for updates every 5 minutes, some others like Google Calendar can take a few hours for the initial sync.

 In Outlook 2010, click the File menu.